How does water softener works – Use of water softener in UAE

 Is it true that a water softener removes iron?

-When ferrous iron (dissolved iron) is present in small amounts and the majority of the iron is soluble, water softeners remove it.
 Iron darkens the color of water and causes stains on the toilet, bathtub, and sinks.
 With a softener, ferric iron (insoluble iron) is more difficult to remove.
 Ferric iron will build upon the resin bed and prevent the regeneration cycle from backwashing.
 This can result in iron slugs in your softened water, lowering the resin beads’ efficacy.
-When dissolved iron comes into contact with oxygen, it oxidizes and turns into ferric iron.
-So, while a water softener can remove iron in its dissolved condition, it can’t remove it completely.
+By dissolved iron comes into contact with oxygen, it oxidizes and turns into ferric iron. it can’t remove it completely.

 If your water has a lot of iron, some of it will unavoidably change to an insoluble form.
 If your water softener is processing a lot of iron, you should apply a chemical solution like Rust Out to clean the softening bed and extend the life of your resin beads.
 An iron filter or a more extensive filtration system like reverse osmosis is the best way to remove iron from water.

 Is that really safe to drink soft water?

 It is safe to drink soft water.
 When the resin beads grab hold of the hardness minerals during the ion exchange process, they release sodium into the water.
 However, the quantity of salt in softened water isn’t harmful, and it’s actually far lower than most people think.